guilhem/devops-training/content/implementation/teams.md

 ---

-## Pair Review Evaluation
+## Peer Review Evaluation

-No one than your pair can evaluate what you did to achieve Objectives
+No one than your peer(s) can evaluate what you did to achieve Objectives

 ---